 SPINNING AND KNITTING DROP IN

 An open session for spinners and knitters to socialise and work on their own projects.
 Feel free to join us anytime – it’s totally free to come along!
-When: Wednesdays, 1pm – 3pm (please check the calendar for current dates) Where: The Residence at Riverdale Farm
+When: Thursdays, 1pm – 3pm (please check the calendar for current dates) Where: The Meeting House at Riverdale Farm

 IN THE COMMUNITY

-The Guild participates in the following events each year where we demonstrate fibre processing, spinning and weaving to the public.
+The Guild generally participates in the following events each year where we demonstrate fibre processing, spinning and weaving to the public.
+These are subject to confirmation.

 FALL FESTIVALS See the Guild in action on the second weekend in September at the Riverdale Farm Fall Festival, and at the Cabbagetown Festival too!